abogoyavlensky/automigrate/README.md

 - How to handle common configuration conveniently?
 - Should args `:models-file` and `:migrations-dir` are set by default?
 - Should it be possible to set arg `:jdbc-url` as an env var?
-- More consistent and helpful messages for users.
+- More consistent and helpful messages for users, maybe using `fipp` library.
 - Ability to separate models by multiple files.
-- Move transformations out of clojure spec conformers. (tech)
+- Move transformations out of clojure spec conformers.
+- Try to replace `spec` with `malli`.
+- Simplify model definition just as map with key `:type` instead of vector of 3 items.
 - Disable field types validation at all, or add ability to set arbitrary custom type.
 - Handle of model/field renaming.